Logiqx/gpx-ideas/docs/extensions/gpx_sea/README.md

 #### Background

-- Non-sailors should learn about the various types of [wind](https://raymarine.custhelp.com/app/answers/detail/a_id/3794/~/apparent-wind%2C-true-wind-and-ground-wind%2C-and-data-required-to-calculate-them#:~:text=Apparent%20Wind%20will%20vary%20depending,(wind%20on%20the%20bow.)) to understand apparent wind, true wind, ground wind, etc.
+- Non-sailors can read a page written by [Raymarine](https://raymarine.custhelp.com/app/answers/detail/a_id/3794/~/apparent-wind%2C-true-wind-and-ground-wind%2C-and-data-required-to-calculate-them#:~:text=Apparent%20Wind%20will%20vary%20depending,(wind%20on%20the%20bow.)) to understand the difference between apparent wind, true wind, and ground wind.